Friday, 1 July 2016

 As of 30 June 2016, we ceased practicing as solicitors in Australia.
 This is because our personnel are moving on to some exciting new commercial ventures.

-However, we will continue our practice in New Zealand, where all contact details will remain the same and where we will offer the following legal services...
+However, we continue our practice in New Zealand, where all contact details will remain the same and where we will offer the following legal services...

 International Arbitration is a highly complex global minefield, which requires specialised credentials, worldwide contacts, finger-tip familiarity with institutional rules and international law, and expert strategy.